lHappYzz/telegram-bot/README.md

 `Work dir: app/States`

 There is implemented mechanism for managing chat states, that allows the app to "remember" a chat's current state and respond accordingly.
-Each chat state is represented by a dedicated class that extends the base `State` class.
+Each chat state is represented by a dedicated class that extends the base `boot/Src/Abstracts/State` class.
 These state classes can be mapped to database records using the `app/Records/StatusRecord` class by filling the bindings array, where the key is the status identifier and the value is the corresponding state class:
 ```php